U.S. Representative, Texas

 Summary

-Charles Eugene "Chip" Roy is an American attorney and politician serving as the U.S. representative for Texas's 21st congressional district.
-A member of the Republican Party, Roy took office on January 3, 2019.
-Before his election to Congress, he was chief of staff to Senator Ted Cruz and as first assistant attorney general of Texas.
-A member of and policy chair of the House Freedom Caucus, Roy is considered a member of the most conservative faction of the House Republican Conference.
+Charles Eugene "Chip" Roy is an American attorney and politician serving as the U.S. representative for Texas's 21st congressional district since 2019.
+Previously, he was Senator Ted Cruz's chief of staff and first assistant attorney general of Texas under Ken Paxton.
+He is a member of the Republican Party.

 See where Rep. Roy stands — alongside Democratic and Republican positions.